-- the clinical efficacy and safety, - the strength of the chemistry and manufacturing control of the process, - the manufacturing facility compliance, - · the availability of alternative treatments and - the risks and benefits demonstrated in clinical trials.

-Regulatory authorities also may require post-marketing surveillance to monitor potential adverse effects of our products or product candidates.
-The U.S. Congress, or the FDA in specific situations, can modify the regulatory process.
-Many of our clinical trials are at a relatively early stage and, except for Nabi-HB, WinRho SDF, PhosLo, Aloprim, Autoplex T and certain non-specific and specialty antibody products, no approval from the FDA or any other government agency for the manufacturing or marketing of any other products under development has been granted.
-There can be no assurance that we will be able to obtain the necessary approvals to manufacture or market any of our pipeline products.
-Failure to obtain additional regulatory approvals of products currently marketed or regulatory approval for products under development could have a material adverse effect on our future business, financial condition and results of operations.
+Research, pre-clinical development, clinical trials, manufacturing and marketing of our products are subject to extensive regulation by various government authorities in the U.S. The process of obtaining FDA and other required regulatory approvals is lengthy and expensive, and the time required for such approvals is uncertain.
+The approval process is affected by such factors as the severity of the disease, the availability of alternative treatments, and the risks and benefits demonstrated in clinical trials.
+The FDA also may require post-marketing surveillance to monitor potential adverse effects of the product.
+Congress or the FDA in specific situations can modify the regulatory process.
+Many of our clinical trials are at a relatively early stage and, except for Nabi-HB, WinRho SDF, PhosLo, Autoplex T, Aloprim and certain nonspecific and specialty antibody products, no approval from the FDA or any other government agency for the manufacturing or marketing of any of our products.
+Failure to obtain additional FDA approvals of products currently marketed or FDA approval for products under development could have a material adverse effect on our future business, financial condition and results of operations.
 Once approved, a product's failure to comply with applicable regulatory requirements could, among other things, result in warning letters, fines, suspension or revocation of regulatory approvals, product recalls or seizures, operating restrictions, injunctions and criminal prosecutions.

-Although we do not have material sales of our biopharmaceutical products outside the U.S. today, our goal is to expand our global presence for these products.
+Although we do not have material sales of our biopharmaceutical products outside the U.S., our goal is to expand our non-U.S. presence for these products.
 Distribution of our products outside the U.S. is subject to extensive government regulation.
 These regulations, including the requirements for approvals or clearance to market, the time required for regulatory review and the sanctions imposed for violations, vary from country to country.
-There can be no assurance that we will obtain regulatory approvals in such countries or that we will not be required to incur significant costs in obtaining or maintaining these regulatory approvals.
+There can be no assurance that we will obtain regulatory approvals in such countries or that we will not be required to incur significant costs in obtaining or maintaining our foreign regulatory approvals.
 In addition, the export by us of certain of our products that have not yet been cleared for domestic commercial distribution may be subject to FDA export restrictions.
 Failure to obtain necessary regulatory approvals, the restriction, suspension or revocation of existing approvals or any other failure to comply with regulatory requirements would have a material adverse effect on our future business, financial condition and results of operations.